samelamin/samelamin.github.io/_posts/2018-08-25-Building-A-Datapipeline-part3.md

 While there are a multitude of tutorials on how to build Spark applications, in my humble opinion there are not enough out there for the major gotchas and pains you feel while building them!

 ## Why the long break?
 The reason being in the past 10 months so much has happened to me on a personal and professional front.
 For starters I moved jobs, moved house and most importantly I welcomed the birth of my first child!
-It has been a hectic few months and I only am no getting back to contributing to the community
+It has been a hectic few months and I only am now getting back to contributing to the community

 ## Where we left off?